NiharZanwar/shell/README.md

 # shell
-Linux Shell terminal implementaion using C
+## Linux Shell terminal implementaion using C

+This is a Project which implements the linux terminal or the shell using C.